Aaron-Bopp/TIM/40_Evergreens/Your anxiety is telling you everything that could go wrong, not what will go wrong.md

 Whether it is [[fear]] of accidentally driving into oncoming traffic or falling of a cliff, [[You don't want to jump off the cliff you're just afraid of falling]], those thoughts are just warning signs from the [[brain]].
 We are used to our brain's giving us warning signs, but for most people [[anxiety]] is not a single sign, it's a state of alarm.

 [[Anxiety]] can be very overwhelming because you are getting a non-stop feed of every negative situation that could happen.
-These thoughts can often feel very irrational because we know that not every bad thing will happen, but [[Anxiety forces us to assume the worst]].
+These thoughts can often feel very irrational because we know that not every bad thing will happen, but [[Anxiety tries to make us assume the worst]].
 The truth is the [[brain]] has used [[Physiologic Anxiety]] to survive for millions of years, because [[Our brain will do anything it can to protect itself]].
 The problem comes from [[Cognitive Anxiety]], which in lieu of real life threats, identifies everything as a life threat:
 [[Most anxiety isn't irrational it's just overcompensation]]